MediaComem/comem-archidep/ex/sftp-deployment.md

 $> sudo apt install php-fpm php-mysql
 ```

-## Use a real password
+## :exclamation: Use a real password

 The `todolist.sql` creates a `todolist` user with the password `chAngeMeN0w!` by
 default.
 You should change the password to a more secure value.
 Make sure that
 the password you choose is strong enough per the minimum password requirements
 you chose when you secured the MySQL installation.

-> It is good practice to create a different user and password for each
+> :books: It is good practice to create a different user and password for each
 > application that connects to the MySQL database server.
 That way, if one of
 > the applications is compromised, it cannot access or modify the databases of
 > the other applications (provided you configured appropriate access